 In addition to the information laid out above, there are a handful of important terms you should also know:

-Eager to learn more about SAP S/4HANA?
-These blog posts and books can help.
+Want to learn more about SAP S/4HANA?
+Additional information can be found in the blog posts and books listed below.

 And to continue learning even more about SAP S/4HANA, sign up for our weekly blog recap here: